maynhile13105/AI-Probabilistic-Model/README.md

 **Transition Probabilities $( P(s' | s, a)$**:

-- It defines the probability of transitioning to a new state given a current state and action, but in this stock trading environment, state transitions are deterministic. :
+- In this dataset-driven environment, state transitions are deterministic and follow the natural order of market data.
+Actions do not change state transitions but instead influence the agent’s reward and learning process.
 - The transition is defined by moving from one trading day to the next:

 $$